Crispy Crab Cake Bites Recipe (Cheesecake Factory Copycat)

 Instructions

-• Garnish with fresh parsley, if desired, and serve the crab bites with the mustard sauce on the side for dipping.
-Enjoy!
+• SERVE: Arrange the crab bites on a platter and garnish with fresh parsley, if desired.
+Serve warm with the mustard sauce on the side for dipping.

 Donna’s Notes